-Recommended lubricant: Lithium-soap-based grease
+Recommended lubricant: Lithium-soap-based grease EBU25229

-EBU25222 Battery
+Battery

-This model is equipped with a sealed-type (MF) battery, which does not require any maintenance.
+This model is equipped with a VRLA (Valve Regulated Lead Acid) battery.
 There is no need to check the electrolyte or to add distilled water.
-Check and, if necessary, tighten the battery lead connections.
+However, the battery lead connections need to be checked and, if necessary, tightened.